Phillyrea angustifolia aka False Olive

 Common names

-How to care for False Olive
+How difficult is it to take care of False Olive

 With a bit of knowledge and dedication, you can successfully care for False Olive, making it a rewarding choice for those seeking a moderate challenge.